 Cook tofu on each side about 6 minutes per side, or until golden brown.Flip and cook for another 5-7 minutes, or until tofu is crispy and golden brown.
 Watch carefully in the last minutes of cooking and be careful not to burn as it can go from brown, to burnt, very quickly.

 It’s nice to be back in the kitchen!
-I’ve been super busy the last couple of weeks, and I am excited to be working on a few new recipes.
+I’ve been super busy the last couple of weeks and am excited to work on a few new recipes.
 Before I became a vegan, one of my favorite things to eat was fish at the local VFW hall on Fridays during the Lenten season.
 Though I’m not a Catholic, there are a few of their traditions that I really enjoyed!
 I tried using hearts of palm and other substitutes for fish.
 However, using banana blossoms has proved to be hands-down the best option!
-I like to add a bit of ground seaweed to the beer batter, which gives it a nice fishy flavor.
+I like adding some ground seaweed to the beer batter, which gives it a nice fishy flavor.
 I also love the minty mushy peas as a side!
-And last we cannot forget the chips!
-Large russet potatoes cut into thick batons and lightly fried make this girl super happy! 😋
+And last, we cannot forget the chips!
+Large russet potatoes cut into thick batons and lightly fried make this girl happy! 😋

-Banana blossom, also known as a “banana heart,” is a fleshy, purple-skinned flower, shaped like a tear, which grows at the end of a banana fruit cluster.
+The Banana blossom, also known as a “banana heart,” is a fleshy, purple-skinned flower shaped like a tear that grows at the end of a banana fruit cluster.
 They are very flakey, making them a perfect substitute for fish.
-The family to whom banana belongs is called Musaceae as banana blossom, represent a valuable source of potassium, vitamin A, vitamin C, vitamin E, minerals, fatty acid content, flavonoids, saponin, essential and non-essential amino acid, tannins, glycoside, and steroid.
+The family to which the banana belongs is called Musaceae, as banana blossom represents a valuable source of potassium, vitamin A, vitamin C, vitamin E, minerals, fatty acid content, flavonoids, saponin, essential and essential and non-essential amino acid, tannins, glycoside, and steroid.
 Banana flower is also a good antioxidant source.

-There is a little bit of prep that needs to be done ahead of time.
+A little bit of prep needs to be done ahead of time.
 So be sure to read through the whole recipe first.
-You can make the peas and tartar sauce as early as much as a day ahead.
+You can make the peas and tartar sauce as early as a day ahead.
 This is a perfect meat-free meal that even your fish-eating friends will love!
 Enjoy!

 There is some prep for this recipe.
 You will want to rinse the banana blossoms and get them in the freezer while you make the other ingredients.
 Make the peas and tartar sauce first.
 And then make potatoes and the fish last.